lerafursa/fhirpath/ideas/fhirpath-mental-model.md

 ### Functions With Arguments

-These funtions need extra details (arguments) to know what to do.
+These functions need extra details (arguments) to know what to do.

 #### `substring()` - Extract Text